 ACS Collaborative Researcher

-What are some of the highlights of your summer at UGA?
+What are some of the highlights of your career at UGA?

 What do you see as the primary benefits of collaborative research?

 “I have always conducted collaborative research.
 To address real-world problems, it is nearly impossible to do so without a broad expertise.
 I also enjoy working with people from other fields; it can provide a fresh perspective on your own work that you might not get otherwise.”